Mazotis/ffmpeg-on-clear-linux/README.md

 # ffmpeg-on-clear-linux

-Run [FFmpeg](https://ffmpeg.org/) on [Clear Linux](https://clearlinux.org/) including H.264 and VP9 hardware acceleration in Firefox, Google Chrome, and Vivaldi.
-Chromium can decode VP9, but not yet the media H.264-ACC format.
+Run [FFmpeg](https://ffmpeg.org/) in [Clear Linux](https://clearlinux.org/) to include H.264 and VP9 hardware acceleration for Brave, Firefox, Google Chrome, and Vivaldi.
+Chromium can decode VP9, but not yet the H.264-ACC media format.

 * [What's included](#whats-included)
 * [Requirements](#requirements)